Yooniii/NewsBrief/README.md

 # NewsBrief
-NewsBrief is a website that fetches and presents the latest news, summarized into a few bullet points across various categories.
-It also includes a tooltip feature that appears when text is highlighted, enabling users to ask AI a question, request an explanation, or get a definition of the selected text.
+NewsBrief is a website that scrapes the latest news articles from various sources and condenses them into brief bullet points using Machine Learning.
+The ML model used for this is a model I fine-tuned from the Facebook-Bart-Large-CNN article summarizer on the Hugging Face Library, optimized to generate more detailed and contextually rich summaries.
+For more information, the model is available for download at: (https://huggingface.co/Yooniii/Article_summarizer)

+This application also includes a tooltip feature that activates when users highlight text, allowing them to interact with AI by asking questions about the content. seeing.
+For example, users can request explanations of highlighted paragraphs or definitions of specific words.

 ## Getting Started